ammarsys/portfolio/README.md

 <br>

 This is my portfolio.
 It utilises a Python Flask backend and a TailwindCSS frontend.
-The site is currently running over at GitHub pages, specifically [here](https://novusys.pythonanywhere.com/).
+The site is currently running over at PythonAnywhere, specifically [here](https://novusys.pythonanywhere.com/).

 If you'd like to look at the current, or future design, head over to the